revskill10/docs/pull_request_description.md

 ## Checklist:
 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->
 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
-- [ ] My change requires a change to the documentation so I updated it accordingly.
+- [ ] My change requires a change to the documentation so I updated it accordingly (README, etc).
+- [ ] My change requires a change to the config files so I updated example config files accordingly.
 - [ ] I have added unit tests to cover my changes.
-- [ ] This change affects the way user uses UI, so I added spinach feature to cover that.
+- [ ] This change affects the way user uses UI, so I added Spinach feature to cover that.
 - [ ] All new and existing tests passed.
-- [ ] HoundCI is happy.
+- [ ] HoundCI is happy or exceptions has been approved.
 - [ ] I have a code review from another team member.